kenny-kelley/kenny-kelley.github.io/README.md

 # kenny-kelley.github.io

-This repository is how I host a public website for contact info and whatever.
+This repository tracks a simple personal web page.

+The site, which is hosted via GitHub Pages, can be found here: https://kenny-kelley.github.io/

 Thank you, GitHub.

-Via GitHub Pages, it can be accessed at https://kenny-kelley.github.io/.